jolibrain/livedetect/README.md

 ### Face detection + bounding boxes on web preview

-This example starts LiveDetect and tells the DeepDetect instance listening from localhost:8080 to create a service named `face`.
+This example starts LiveDetect and tells the DeepDetect instance listening from localhost:8080 to create a service named `voc`.

 This service takes 300x300 frames and detect faces using the model fetched from the remote location specified by `--init`.